 It would be very nice if you are able to follow the time table you made, although it is neither sufficient nor necessary.
 A schedule or timetable may not work for everybody.

 Don’t worry if you are not able to make or follow your timetable.
 Study with full concentration without any kind of distractions.
 You can target minimum hours of study every day, irrespective of the time slot.

 Set weekly targets, like completing a topic in this week, etc. Study at least 4 to 5 hours daily by yourself.
-Divide time accordingly to subjects.
-Give more time to those subjects which you don’t have interest and try to create interest in those subjects.
+Divide time according to subjects.
+Give more time to those subjects which you don’t have interest in and try to create interest in those subjects.